nk2303/story-telling-1/README.md

 Open the directory in your terminal.

-Enter: bundle install to install the necessary gems.
+Enter: `bundle install` to install the necessary gems.

-Enter: rake db:migrate to create the database.
+Enter: `rails db:migrate` to create the database.

-Enter: rake db:seed to add intial data to the database.
+Enter: `rails db:seed` to add intial data to the database.

 ##